Log in

 Dave Redell Lifetime Achievement Award

-Letters of nomination should be submitted to Jocelyn Karsk (jkarsk@illinois.edu) by February 27, 2023.
+Letters of nomination should be submitted to Jocelyn Karsk (jkarsk@illinois.edu) by the end of March 3, 2024The award will be presented at the annual MWBWG meeting.

 John O. Whitaker, Jr. Student Travel Award